 The air gap is sometimes located on the sink.
 It often looks like a little chrome piece that is sticking up.
 Pull the top off cover and see if the air gap is clogged with debris.
 A clog in the air gap may be the cause of the dishwasher backing up into the sink.

 Check The Drain

-Clogged sinks and toilets are common household problems.
+A clogged sink and toilets are common household problems.
 The best way to avoid them in the first place is to avoid putting anything aside from water down your pipes.
 Whether it’s hair or large chunks of food waste, put your garbage in the trash and not in the garbage disposal to prevent any potential clog or plumbing problems if at all possible.
 Make sure to scrape off your plates before putting them in the dishwasher too.
 If necessary, you can purchase drain grates which will prevent this stuff from falling into your sink as well.

 But no matter how careful you are, clogs are bound to happen.
 Thankfully, there are multiple ways to fix these clogs, including, if necessary, choosing to schedule service visits from a plumber.
 Hopefully, now you feel you know how to unclog a sink or how to unclog a dishwasher and you feel more prepared to fix any clogs as they that should appear.
 That said, if you are unable to fix the problem of your dishwasher backing up into your sink, schedule service personnel to come out.